bbauska/meta-react-basics/README.md

 These standalone bits of UI are commonly referred to as **components**.

-You&apos;ll explore components in more detail later in this module.
+You'll explore components in more detail later in this module.

-For now, it&apos;s enough for you to know that every website&apos;s UI is built on a foundation of components and composability.
+For now, it's enough for you to know that every website's UI is built on a foundation of components and composability.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 05.
 (0x) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->